High-Entropy Skutterudites as Thermoelectrics: Potential Synthesizability, Enhanced Stability and Band Convergence via the Cocktail Effect: Introduction

 Originally introduced as "high-entropy alloys" in the early 2000s, these multicomponent alloys contain five or more principal elements, each constituting between 5\% and 35\% of the alloy~\cite{hea1, hea2}.
 The term "high-entropy" refers to the high configurational entropy of the material, which arises from the multiple principal elements present in similar proportions~\cite{Miracle_am_2017}.
 This high entropy contributes to the stabilization of the material's structure, potentially leading to novel properties.

-A set of four core effects for HE materials were proposed: i) high-entropy, ii) severe-lattice-distortion, iii) sluggish-diffusion, and iv) cocktail effects, corresponding to four aspects of materials: thermodynamics, structure, kinetics, and performance~\cite{Yeh_jom_2013}.
-The promise of HE materials in thermoelectrics lies in their potential to offer a unique balance of properties that can be tuned for specific applications based on these four core effects~\cite{Tang_j_2024, Liu_acsel_2025}.
+A set of four core effects for HE materials were initially proposed: i) high-entropy, ii) severe-lattice-distortion, iii) sluggish-diffusion, and iv) cocktail effects, corresponding to four aspects of materials: thermodynamics, structure, kinetics, and performance~\cite{Yeh_jom_2013}.
+During the last decade, some of these effects have been re-evaluated, and there is controversy regarding whether they can be considered intrinsic characteristics of HE materials.
+For instance, studies suggest that sluggishness is not always present in HE alloys~\cite{Dkabrowa_jac_2019,Mehta_acscs_2020}.
+Nevertheless, the promise of HE materials in thermoelectrics lies in their potential to offer a unique balance of properties that can be tuned for specific applications based on some of these four core effects~\cite{Tang_j_2024, Liu_acsel_2025}.

 The stabilization of a single phase, often a cubic one, facilitated by the large entropic term, has an important impact on the electronic transport properties~\cite{Luo_jacs_2020}.
 A homogeneous single-phase minimizes carrier scattering and promotes carrier mobility~\cite{Jiang_s_2021}.
 Simultaneously, the high symmetry of a cubic phase enhances band degeneracy, increasing the Seebeck coefficient, $S$~\cite{Li_jacs_2024}.
 For instance, in HE GeTe-based materials, a phase transition from a rhombohedral to a cubic symmetry has been reported~\cite{Liu_pnas_2018}.
 This new cubic crystal structure enhances band degeneracy and delocalizes carriers.
 The severe-lattice-distortion can significantly reduce the thermal conductivity by introducing phonon scattering centers.
 This effect stems from the partial occupancy of crystallographic sites by atoms with varying atomic radii and masses.
 These partially occupied sites can be described as point defects, which act as the primary factors in reducing the phonon relaxation time~\cite{Jiang_s_2022}.
 The severe-lattice-distortions also increases diffusion activation energies, reducing diffusion rates of atoms, a phenomenon known as the sluggish diffusion effect.
 This effect not only prevents dislocation motion and atom diffusion in junctions but also stabilizes the lattice, specially at high temperature~\cite{Nutor_aem_2020}.
 The thermal stability of high entropy materials can be particularly advantageous in thermoelectric applications, as the thermoelectric figure of merit, $zT$, scales with temperature.
 Finally, the cocktail effect refers to the synergetic effect arising from the combination of multiple principal elements.
 As result, the properties of HE materials are not merely an average of the properties of the individual components but rather a complex interaction that can lead to new and enhanced properties.
 The cocktail effect in HE materials highlights the new, vast, and unexplored chemical space that these materials open up in the search for novel thermoelectrics.
 This can lead to a broad range of compositions that can potentially substitute critical and expensive elements, thereby reducing costs.